Woopaa: Unleash the Beast Series

-On April 18, Woopaa and Ridin’ Solo were separated by .08 points in the world champion bull race.
+On April 18, Woopaa and Ridin' Solo were separated by .08 points in the world champion bull race.
 Woopaa was slightly ahead in the lead.
 This was after the weekend event at the PBR Express Ranches Classic.
 Lambert commented that the two were the current favorites for the race.
 "I really like both of those bulls.
-I think Woopaa is better because he doesn’t mess up as much.
-Cord (McCoy) has done such a good job with Ridin’ Solo.
+I think Woopaa is better because he doesn't mess up as much.
+Cord (McCoy) has done such a good job with Ridin' Solo.
 He has gotten the most out of him.
-Laramie has done a great job with Woopaa, but Cord took one that couldn’t get out of the chute."
-Woopaa has a 46.29 world champion bull average which put him ahead of Ridin’ Solo in Tulsa, Oklahoma.
+Laramie has done a great job with Woopaa, but Cord took one that couldn't get out of the chute."
+Woopaa has a 46.29 world champion bull average which put him ahead of Ridin' Solo in Tulsa, Oklahoma.
 His two outs there allowed him to drop two scores from his average.
 Those outs were the ones previously outlined herein with Austin Richardson and Dalton Kasel.
 Wilson planned to rest Woopaa until the finals.
-McCoy planned to bring Ridin’ Solo to Billings, Montana, in two weeks.
+McCoy planned to bring Ridin' Solo to Billings, Montana, in two weeks.

-PBR UTB World Finals
+PBR World Finals

-After many years of taking place in Las Vegas, Nevada, during the autumn, the PBR World Finals moved to Fort Worth, Texas, during the spring.
-Woopaa and Ridin’ Solo headed into these World Finals tied for the lead.
-They split the regular-season bonus with Ridin’ Solo's owners.
+After many years of taking place in Las Vegas, Nevada, during the autumn, the PBR World Finals moved to Dickies Arena in Fort Worth, Texas, during the spring.
+Woopaa and Ridin' Solo headed into these World Finals tied for the lead.
+They split the regular-season bonus with Ridin' Solo's owners.
 The world champion race came down to the top six regular season outs and two finals outs.